 Should make for delicious drinking between 2013 and 2018.
 Limited stock.

 Lafarge is renowned as one of the great traditionalists.
-Can be drunk in its youth or aged for ten years.
+Ready to drink.

 Côte de Nuits